-PBP has worked directly with civic leaders in dozens of cities and institutions in the US and Canada to plan and run PB processes, and our work has inspired dozens more programs.
-See below for a map of PB processes, and more detailed profiles of a few key processes.

-*We're making some updates to our map of PB - check back soon!

-Cyndi Tercero-Sandoval has a front-row seat to how participatory budgeting impacts students and schools.
-Cyndi coordinates the PB process for the Phoenix Unified High School District, the first school district in the US to use PB to allocate school district funds.
-PBP has worked closely with Cyndi to support students as they collect ideas, create proposals, and vote on improvements for their schools.
-We helped the popular initiative triple in size to 15 schools by the third year, and continue to expand to more schools.

-Cyndi and students were excited about a collaboration with the County Recorder’s Office to make the PB vote, held in school gyms and cafeterias, feel like an electoral voting experience.
-This included using official voting booths, ballots, ballot scanners, and of course, “I voted” stickers.
-Cyndi said that it felt like “...the turnout at a real election!”

-Cyndi is amazed at how PB has led to more engaged and invested students, as well as school administrations that now involve students in other kinds of decision-making.
-She’s seen students gain new abilities to collaborate with each other and school administrations, communicate and interact with other students across social groups, and be empowered to have a voice.

-PBP is working with Cyndi and other dedicated staff, teachers, and students at schools around the country, to show students how democracy can work and why their participation matters, and inspire greater civic engagement in their schools and communities.
-Learn more about PB at Phoenix Union High School District here.

-Changed text | PBP has worked directly with civic leaders in dozens of cities and institutions in the US and Canada to plan and run PB processes, and our work has inspired dozens more programs.
-See below for a map of PB processes, and more detailed profiles of a few key processes.
+PBP has worked directly with civic leaders in dozens of cities and institutions in the US and Canada to plan and run PB processes, and our work has inspired dozens more processes.
+See below for a map of where PB is happening and for more detailed profiles of a few key processes.

 *We're making some updates to our map of PB - check back soon!

 Cyndi Tercero-Sandoval has a front-row seat to how participatory budgeting impacts students and schools.
 Cyndi coordinates the PB process for the Phoenix Unified High School District, the first school district in the US to use PB to allocate school district funds.
 PBP has worked closely with Cyndi to support students as they collect ideas, create proposals, and vote on improvements for their schools.
 We helped the popular initiative triple in size to 15 schools by the third year, and continue to expand to more schools.

 Cyndi and students were excited about a collaboration with the County Recorder’s Office to make the PB vote, held in school gyms and cafeterias, feel like an electoral voting experience.
 This included using official voting booths, ballots, ballot scanners, and of course, “I voted” stickers.
 Cyndi said that it felt like “...the turnout at a real election!”

 Cyndi is amazed at how PB has led to more engaged and invested students, as well as school administrations that now involve students in other kinds of decision-making.
 She’s seen students gain new abilities to collaborate with each other and school administrations, communicate and interact with other students across social groups, and be empowered to have a voice.

 PBP is working with Cyndi and other dedicated staff, teachers, and students at schools around the country, to show students how democracy can work and why their participation matters, and inspire greater civic engagement in their schools and communities.
 Learn more about PB at Phoenix Union High School District here.